infchg/SecOps/README.md

+# SecOps

-moved former https://github.com/infchg/palo-alto-watch to https://github.com/infchg/SecOps to include contributions on DevSecOps and Unmanned
+This https://github.com/infchg/SecOps   includes new contributions on DevSecOps and Unmanned and CISA worksin addition to moved former https://github.com/infchg/palo-alto-watch as below:

 # Palo Alto Watch